Volunteering at the Bradley!

-Acting, singing, dancing!
-Even if you’ve never “trod the boards”, the Bradley is just the place for you to start.
+Acting, Singing, Dancing!
+If you’ve never been on stage before, the Bradley is just the place for you to start.
 Acting, like most other activities, takes practice, and although we strive for excellence, we do not demand perfection.
-At the Bradley, we “play” hard, work hard, and laugh hard.
-We are amateurs but we strive for excellence, and collaborate to make sure we all succeed together!
+At the Bradley, we play hard, work hard, and laugh hard.
+We are amateur performers but we strive for top-notch production quality, and collaborate with each other to make sure we all succeed together!

-Please come and audition if you have any interest.
-You might find it a great joy to join us regardless of the amount of experience you have.
+Please come and audition if you have any interest in performing on the Bradley stage.
+You might find it a great joy to join us regardless of the amount of experience you have

 Behind the Scenes: